SCOMBA Combat Management System

 - Tactical data link.
 SCOMBA allows to establish digital data links with other units, both national and allied, using links type L11, L16, L22, VMF and JRE.
 These links allow the exchange of tactical information between the ship and other units or centers on land.

 Additionally, SCOMBA includes:

 - Training.
 SCOMBA includes training capabilities for operators on board, providing a realistic simulation of the environment.
-It also allows the training of endowments in ground centers with reduced equipment (sensors and real weapons are replaced by simulated elements).
+It also allows the training in ground centers with reduced equipment (sensors and real weapons are replaced by simulated elements).

 - Post Mission Analysis.
 SCOMBA provides event reconstruction and information export capabilities to support the subsequent analysis of the missions carried out.

 - Cybersecurity.
 SCOMBA has all the necessary means to protect the security of system information, including perimeter protection capabilities, asset monitoring, intrusion detection, analysis and storage of records, correlation of security events and registration of incidents for forensic analysis.